 Well, one of the main and most obvious advantages of bodyweight exercises is that they only require the bare minimum – just some space and your own body.

 5. Agility and speed

-They require (and develop) a lot of explosiveness, speed and body control and are used even by professional athletes (basketball, tennis, football, etc.) to enhance their performance.
+They require (and develop) a lot of explosiveness, speed, and body control and are used even by professional athletes (basketball, tennis, football, etc.) to enhance their performance.

-Bodyweight exercises vs. Weightlifting
+Bodyweight Exercises vs. Weightlifting